Cultural Diversity In The Workplace: Things You Didn't Know You Didn't Know

 Reducing conflict and enhancing soft skills

-Cultural diversity has been found to have a positive correlation with enhancement of certain soft skills which are critical to organisational success.
+Cultural diversity has been found to have a positive correlation with the enhancement of certain soft skills which are critical to organisational success.
 These skills enhance the ability of employees to resolve conflicts, negotiate better, understand the intricacies of global marketplaces and be more cognisant of a client’s needs and challenges.
 Overall, this not only makes for a better front-end sales force but also improves the internal dynamics between various departments.

 Companies spend hundreds of billions of dollars every year on advertising.
 These advertisements are meant to portray certain brand values that companies wish to be associated with their products – such as quality, reliability, and trust.
 In recent years, social and environmental responsibility have also become critical factors in the mind of consumers.
-Corporates are powerful social citizens also and as such they are expected to do their part in promoting the values of modern societies.
+Corporates are powerful social citizens also and as such, they are expected to do their part in promoting the values of modern societies.
 Having a diverse workforce allows companies to walk the talk and build a positive image.

 Innovation and market access